IF YOU'RE PREGNANT, SO IS YOUR SKIN. THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 Tip: Don't forget your hands and feet.
 These are often neglected, especially towards the end of pregnancy.
 But regular care is more important for your well-being than you might think.

-As you can see, there are several ways to treat your skin holistically and comprehensively during pregnancy Moisturize and for more extreme skin problems I always recommend consulting your gynecologist or dermatologist.
+As you can see, there are several ways to treat your skin holistically and comprehensively during pregnancy Moisturize and for more extreme skin problems, I always recommend consulting your gynecologist or dermatologist.

 2.4 And after breastfeeding?
 Which care is best then